bhauman/bhauman.github.com/_posts/2019-03-22-suppression-software.md

 they have may been exposed and that they need to stay home and self-monitor or head to the nearest testing facility.

-There are compliance issues, like people report a bogus temperatures, but there are always compliance issues and we will have to bake this into our risk calculations.
+There are compliance issues, where people will report a bogus temperatures, but there are always compliance issues and we will have to bake this into our risk calculations.

-Yes these data-streams are also extremely invasive but the benefit outweighs the cost by a large margin.
+These data-streams would be extremely invasive but the benefit outweighs the cost by a large margin.
 These tracking measures would have to be dropped at the end of a pandemic when a vaccine has been distributed.